jdoleary/Spellmasons/docs/CriticalPath.md

         - Check ImmediateModeSprites for leaks
         - Support huge numbers of mobs (100?
 500?
 1000?)
             - Profile and figure out where the weak points are
+        - Saw slowdown with "+ Radius" * 4 then Bloat, then Slice
     - Build following
     - Make survey
     - Send out to testers